IntersectMBO/cardano-node/trace-dispatcher/doc/trace-dispatcher.md

 - The `forMachine` method caters to a machine-readable representation, adaptable based on the detail level.
 Implementation is mandatory for the trace author.

 - The `forHuman` method renders the message in a human-readable form.
-Its default implementation defaults to `forMachine`.
+Its default implementation is `forMachine`.

 - The `asMetrics` method portrays the message as 0 to n metrics.
 The default implementation assumes no metrics.
 Each metric can optionally specify a hierarchical identifier as a `[Text]`.